raman112233/smart-intrusion-detection-system/README.md

 - Blynk Cloud (for notifications and device management)
 -
 ## 💻 Code
-- the complete code for the given program is given the motiondetection file uploaded
+- the complete code for the given program is given the motiondetection.ino file uploaded

 ## 🧪 Circuit Diagram